Broken teeth may be at risk for immediate infection and require intervention from your dentist as soon as possible.

 A broken tooth may not be very painful right away, but without treatment, we fear that pain and infection will set in and compromise your well-being and your adjacent teeth.

-Drs Patrick Rourke, Cheng Zhang or Amy Calvin will take measures to save an restore your tooth, or they may recommend full extraction and tooth replacement.
+Drs Patrick Rourke, Cheng Zhang, Stephanie Hollis or Hywel Davieswill take measures to save and restore your tooth, or they may recommend full extraction and tooth replacement.

 Repairing a Broken Tooth